DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-10 Meeting Notes.md

 ## Goals for v0.11.0:

 ### Code
+Revisit things from old weeks that were left unfinished.

+-

 ### Narrative
 A lot of this game's personality, story, and tutorialization is conveyed *directly* through the game's dialogue.
 Therefore, we need to get some more of the game's dialogue finalized.

-- Fill pretty much every core story / tutorial text thing with placeholder text
+- Fill pretty much every core story / tutorial text thing with placeholder text (This should be done already, but I have to double check)
 - Set up some more rich text support so that we have even more interesting text effects
--

 ### Environmental Artist